adamsilver/fdpb/08-an-upload-form.md

 ### Feature Detection

-This enhancement uses several Javascript APIs that not all browsers recognise.
+The drag and drop script uses several Javascript APIs that not all browsers recognise.
 Before referencing them, they need to be detected to ensure users don't get a broken experience.

 ```JS
 (function() {